futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **Version Control**
 A system (like Git) for tracking changes to code, enabling collaboration and history tracking.

+**Vitest**
+A fast unit testing framework for JavaScript and TypeScript, designed to work natively with Vite and compatible with the Jest API.

 **WebSocket**
 A protocol for full-duplex communication channels over a single TCP connection, commonly used in real-time web applications.